MauricioRobayo/API-Key-Proxy-Server/README.md

 ### 3. Include your API keys

 Include your API keys on the Heroku app.
-On the dashboard go to `Settings` and look up for the `Config Vars` section.
+On the dashboard go to `Settings` and lookup for the `Config Vars` section.
 Copy and paste your API keys there using the same variable name you are using to retrieve it on each proxy service on the [proxies](./src/proxies) folder.
 For example, in the case of the [Open Weather Api proxy](./src/proxies/weather-proxy.js) that is included with the code, the variable name is `WEATHER_API_KEY`.

-### 4. Setup your API proxies
+### 4. Set up your API proxies

-You can include all the API services you want using the [`config`](src/config.js) file.

-The [`config`](src/config.js) exports an object with the following options:
+You can include all the API services you want using the [`config`](src/config.js) file which exports an object with the following options:

-#### allowedDomains

-An **array** of domains you want to allow to make calls to the proxy server.
+**allowedDomains**: An **array** of domains you want to allow to make calls to the proxy server.
 All the domains not listed here will be rejected with a `cors` error.

-**Do not include pathnames:**
+**Do not include pathnames**:

 - Wrong: `https://example.com/some-path` ❌
 - Right: `https://example.com` ✔

-**Do not include trailing slash:**
+**Do not include trailing slash**:

 - Wrong: `https://example.com/` ❌
 - Right: `https://example.com` ✔

-#### proxies

-An array with the configuraton options for each API service.
+**proxies**: An array with the configuration options for each API service.
 The config file included provides configurations for `open weather`, `ipinfo`, and `github`.
 You can remove or add as many as you need:

 ```js
 [